'Biodegradable', 'Compostable', 'Oxo-Degradable': What Do These Labels Mean?

 Oxo-biodegradable plastic that regular plastic that contains additives that enables it to break down faster into smaller pieces of plastic.
-This substance is highly controversial and there are moves by the European Commission to ban it.
-You can read the full report here.
+Its sale is banned in the EU and there are moves to do the same in the UK.

 It is common sense that keeping litter in one piece is better than having it break in to micro-plastic.
 A search for ‘oxo biodegradable’ will tell you everything you need to know.